juju/docs/src/en/models-migrate.md

 most intensive models to a new controller, reducing load without affecting your applications.

+For migration to work:

+  - The source and destination controllers need to be in the same cloud environments.
-For migration to work, the destination controller needs to be running on the same cloud substrate as the source controller.
-Migration doesn't work across different regions or VPCs without direct connectivity to the source controller, and migration doesn't currently work across different cloud environments.
+  - The destination controller needs to be running on the same cloud substrate as the source controller.
+  - Destination controllers on different regions or VPCs need direct connectivity to the source controller.

 !!!
 Note: Only hosted models can be migrated.
 The controller itself can not be migrated.